About the Covenant

 Designation and Continuing Eligibility

-Covenant status is established when a student is admitted to Carolina as a freshman or transfer student.
-There is no limit on the number of Covenant Scholars – all eligible students are included in the program.
+Covenant eligibility is established when a student is admitted to Carolina as a freshman or transfer student.
+There is no set number of Covenant Scholars – all eligible students are included in the program.

-Covenant Scholars who remain eligible will receive a no-loans financial aid award for study during fall and spring semesters until they have completed the requirements for a first baccalaureate degree, up to a maximum of eight semesters.
-(The maximum number of semesters is prorated for transfer students.)
+Covenant Scholars who remain eligible will receive a no-loans financial aid award for study during fall and spring semesters until they have completed a first bachelor’s degree, up to a maximum of eight semesters.
+(The maximum number of semesters is pro-rated for transfer students.)